JayceeB1/Klipper-Auto-Power-Off/README.md

 - See the countdown timer and current temperatures
 - Manually start/cancel the power off timer
 - Immediately power off the printer (with confirmation)

+### Mainsail Interface

+For Mainsail, you'll have access to:
+- A set of GCODE commands to control auto power off
+- A menu in the interface to access power off functions
+- Configurable buttons to control the function (if you set up the GPIOs)

 ### GCODE Commands